fujexo/uke-chord-trainer/README.md

 Simple! just execute `trunk serve` in the repository and the tool will start a webserver which also checks for file changes.
 How convenient.

 If you need a release build, execute `trunk build --release`.
+If you are deploying at a different path than /, add `--public-url /path/` to the build process.

 ## TODO